whooohq/whq-wordpress-starter-elementor/plugins/profile-builder/readme.txt

 15. Edit or Add New User Role

 == Changelog ==
+= 3.8.5 =
+* Fix: Do not load Gutenberg blocks on older versions of WordPress
+* Fix: Notices regarding Avatar field
+* Misc: Moved Select User To Edit script from admin edit profile to footer

+= 3.8.4 =
+* Fix: an issue regarding the new Email Customizer functionality not working correctly in a case
+* Fix: notices appearing in the dashboard in some cases
+* Fix: password visibility toggle was not placed correctly on mobile
+* Misc: quality of life improvements for Elementor Widgets

+= 3.8.3 =
+* Feature: Added Gutenberg Blocks for Register, Edit Profile, Login and Recover Password forms
+* Fix: issue with Email Customizer not changing all emails in some cases
+* Fix: incompatibility issue between Select2 and newer block themes
+* Fix: some notices appearing in some cases
+* Fix: issue between invisible reCaptcha and Paid Member Subscriptions Plans being present in the form
+* Misc: added links to documentation on settings pages
+* Misc: added a filter that can disable HTML in Emails sent by the plugin `wppb_mail_enable_html`

+= 3.8.2 =
+* Fix: compatibility issue with paid version MSF
+* Fix: issue with some fields not appearing on the back-end users page

+= 3.8.1 =
+* Feature: added new field types: Heading, Input, Textarea, Select, Select2, Checkbox, Radio
+* Feature: added Avatar field which lets your users manage their avatar on your website from the Profile Builder forms
+* Feature: added Email Customizer feature which lets you edit all the emails that the plugin sends with custom content and tags for the defined fields
+* Fix: issue with licence activation not working on multisite

+= 3.8.0 =
+* Feature: added the possibility to restrict the purchase of WooCommerce Products based on User Roles
+* Misc: fix some cases where HTML was displaying in the back-end

+= 3.7.9 =
+* Fix: Bug happening with the Elementor Registration widget in some cases
+* Fix: Backwards compatibility issues with Password Strength feature on older versions of WordPress
+* Misc: The Delete Account button of the GDPR functionality is now also anonymizing comments made by that user

+= 3.7.8 =
+* Fix: issue regarding unique display names and email confirmation
+* Misc: improved description message for `Redirect users to a page if they have empty required fields` option
+* Changes regarding how paid version updates are handled

+= 3.7.7 =
+* Fix: fix some issues regarding the unique display name option
+* Fix: more multisite compatibility changes
+* Fix: some broken strings
+* Misc: add Elementor styling options for the password strength and length text
+* Misc: added a hook after a user deletes his own account through the GDPR functionality: wppb_gdpr_user_deleted

 = 3.7.6 =
 * Elementor Integration: added Content Restriction compatibility with the new Elementor containers feature
 * Elementor Integration: added option to style the Multi Step Forms buttons